Public Service Association of NSW: History

 In 1922, new legislation again excluded the PSA from the arbitration system.
 In an attempt to correct this situation the PSA waged a major political campaign between 1925 and 1930 to regain access to the system.
 The Lang Labor Government eventually amended the legislation.
-Four sections then emerged - Clerical, General, Professional and Government Agencies - plus a Women's Auxiliary.
+Four sections then emerged – Clerical, General, Professional and Government Agencies – plus a Women's Auxiliary.

-In July 1927, the Association changed the name of its newspaper from The Public Service Journal to Red Tape.
+In 1927 the PSA negotiated the first clerical award for women employees of the New South Wales government.
+In the same year the Association changed the name of its newspaper from The Public Service Journal to Red Tape in July.

+The first woman to serve on the association's executive was Kathleen Clare O'Keefe was appointed in 1929.
+She had assisted with the 1927 women's award; served on the clerical management and arbitration committees and she chaired the PSA's women's auxiliary.
+Two years later she campaigned for amendments to the 1902 Public Service Act to include equal pay for women.

-During the Great Depression years - 1930 to 1945 - the Association fought a rearguard action to protect members and conducted campaigns to maintain jobs.
-While job losses were minimised, the State Government slashed public servant salaries and raided the monetary resources of the State Superannuation Fund.
+During the Great Depression years – 1930 to 1945 – the Association fought a rearguard action to protect members and conducted campaigns to maintain jobs.
+In October 1937 the Industrial Arbitration (Amendment) Act increased the basic salary to £3 16s per week.
+However this was only for men and the act actually cut the wages of women by two shillings to just a shilling over two pounds a week.
+O'Keefe, Dorothy Beveridge and others lobbied to have women who were qualified public servants to be given permanent and not temporary contracts.
+While job losses were minimised, the State Government slashed public servant salaries and raided the resources of the State Superannuation Fund.

-It was years before the Association was able to restore pre-depression salaries and was not until 1944 that the State Government repaid the money taken from the Superannuation Fund.
+It was years before the Association was able to restore pre-depression salaries and it was not until 1944 that the State Government repaid the money taken from the Superannuation Fund.

 In 1944, the Crown Employees' Appeal Board was established.
 The creation of the body was one of the PSA's earliest objectives.

 Somewhere between 1948 and 1953, the PSA affiliated with the Labor Council of New South Wales, now known as UnionsNSW.